 Reportedly, after the 8-year-old’s mother passed away, her grandparents, whom the girl and her mother had already been living with, were contacted by the young girl’s father, who requested that visitation with his daughter resume.
 The girl’s grandparents obliged, but were soon blindsided when the girl’s father acquired a court order for his daughter to begin living with him and his new wife.
 After much debate, the girl’s grandparents were awarded visitation rights every other weekend.
 Read the rest »

 Very often when a family experiences a divorce, grandparents can undergo similar challenges that parents go through due to close relationships with grandchildren or the desire to establish stronger bonds.
-According to the website divorcesupport.com, child visitation in Pennsylvania may be granted to a grandparent under the following circumstances: Read the rest »
+Child visitation in Pennsylvania may be granted to a grandparent under the following circumstances: Read the rest »